-Theatre practice remains strongly rooted in the physical world, but the impact of the real-time Web on the infrastructure of theatre is undeniable.
-It is changing the way we encounter theatre, the way we learn and talk about it, and it has given rise to new exploratory practice.
-Performance in virtual online envrionments goes back to the beginning of the Internet (and beyond), but only in the past few years with the Web 2.0 paradigm has it become viable to produce live online performances for live online audiences.
+While theatre practice remains strongly rooted in the physical world, the emergence of the real-time has given rise to new exploratory practices.
+Performance in virtual environments goes back to the beginning of the Internet (and before), but only in the past few years with the transition to Web 2.0 has it become technically viable to produce live online performances for global audiences.

-Curious to find out more about the possibilities of performance in this context, I spoke to two artists from The Netherlands about their work with theatre in Second Life (hereafter SL).
-SL is one of the Web’s largest 3D virtual worlds, built to a great extent by its users who interact and socialize via personal avatars.
+Curious to find out more about the possibilities of performance in this context, I spoke to two artists from the Netherlands about their work with theatre in Second Life (hereafter SL).
+SL is one of the web’s largest 3D virtual worlds, built to a large extent by its users who interact and socialize via personal avatars.
 Joyce Timmerman is a member of the Amsterdam based theatre company Slapelozen.
 She has a personal interest in SL and sometimes uses it in her creative work.
 Ze Moo is an “information-artist” and (live)media-expert/consultant based in The Netherlands and in Cyberspace.

 Andrew Eglinton (AE): Thank you both for taking the time to participate in this online discussion.
 The aim is to try and paint a picture of what ‘theatre’ in a virtual online environment such as SL might consist of and to find out what some of the implications are for ‘real world’ theatre.